NIRSpec Detector Readout

 Groups

-In order to reduce data volume and enable longer integrations, multiple frames can be averaged in the onboard focal plane processor.
+To reduce data volume and enable longer integrations, multiple frames can be averaged in the onboard focal plane processor.
 The averaged frames are referred to as one group.
 Table 1 lists the available NIRSpec readout patterns.
 Each of the 2 main readout modes (traditional or IRS2) has 2 different readout patterns.
 By selecting one of the NIRSpec readout patterns, users may either save all individual readout frames (each Groups = N, Frames = 1; Figure 1) or averaged groups of frames (Figure 2).

 Integrations